-The option to work outside the office, even just occasionally, is a dream come true for employees who long for better work-life balance.
+The option to work outside the office is a dream come true for employees who want better work-life balance.
 But without guidelines, managing remote employees can quickly become a boss's worst nightmare.

-As your company grows, it's a good idea to put a formal telecommuting program in place to help you keep track of employees who choose to work remotely, and make sure everyone is performing at their peak, regardless of location.
+As your company grows, it's a good idea to put a formal telecommuting program in place to help you keep track of employees who work remotely and ensure everyone is performing at their peak, regardless of location.

-Expectations for work hours
+2. Expectations for work hours

-For geographically dispersed teams, or in cases where remote work helps to accommodate for family schedules and obligations, official "business hours" may vary from person to person.
+For geographically dispersed teams, or in cases where remote work helps accommodate for family schedules and obligations, official "business hours" may vary from person to person.
 Employers need to trust their telecommuters and give them the freedom to do their jobs in a way that works for them.
 However, regardless of their work hours, employees also need to be held accountable for their assigned jobs by adhering to company expectations.

 "It is important to provide very specific guidelines and policies for employees to review and acknowledge [regarding] the telecommuting arrangement," Davis added.
 "A quiet and private work space is still needed [in the home], and work hours require full attention and dedication — no watching the kids while trying to work."

-Equipment and cybersecurity
+3. Equipment and cybersecurity

 An often-overlooked element of remote work is the security of the corporate data workers are accessing outside of the secure office network.
 Hunter Hoffmann, head of U.S. communications at small business insurer Hiscox, recommended keeping a close eye on the devices and programs employees use when they work from home, and setting up safeguards against any potential hacks or breaches.

 Davis noted that if company-issued devices are taken home for remote work, employees should be aware that the equipment and any programs on them are to be used only for work-related purposes.

+With the appropriate use of communications technology, companies can also ensure their culture remains intact, even with full-time telecommuters.
 As a full-time telecommuter, Reid Travis, director of marketing at Pancheros Mexican Grill, said that video-integrated chat programs like Google Hangouts have been a lifeline for his company's culture.
-Sharing photos of office events, setting up a dedicated "fun talk" chat and having remote team members participate in chats and meetings have all helped to make the staff as a whole feel more connected.
+Sharing photos of office events, setting up a dedicated "fun talk" chat and having remote team members participate in chats and meetings have all helped to make the staff feel more connected.